 Autism Spectrum Program

-The Autism Spectrum Program (ASP) provides year-round intensive, specialized instructional and behavioral treatment and support to individuals ages 2-21 who have been diagnosed with an autism spectrum disorder.
-Services are provided in home, school, and community settings and target the teaching and shaping of essential social communication, adaptive behavior, daily living and functional learning skills using the principles of Applied Behavior Analysis.
+The Autism Spectrum Program (ASP) provides year-round, intensive, specialized, instructional and behavioral treatment and support to individuals ages 2-21 who have been diagnosed with an autism spectrum disorder.
+Services are provided in home, school, and community settings and target the teaching and shaping of essential social communication, adaptive behavior, daily living and functional learning skills.
 Consultation and training services are also available.

 Children are referred through their Local Education Agency, UVMMC, or by family members.
 For additional information about referrals, call 802-488-6000.